thenickdude/PlanC/Readme.md

 THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 ## Supported environment

-Plan C is only supported on POSIX environments like macOS and Linux.
-Backups of Windows computers can be restored, but Plan C itself cannot run on Windows.

 Plan C has only been tested with backups maintained with CrashPlan 4.8.
 Older databases may use legacy features that Plan C does not support.